greatdaniels/insta-app/README.md

-# gallery-app
+# insta-app

 ## Author

 [Dan_Njoroge](https://github.com/greatdaniels)

 # Description
-A personal gallery application that displays my photos for others to view.
+This is a web application that mimics the Instagram experience, built with Django.
 You can visit the live site on `https://instagram-mc27.herokuapp.com/`

 ## User Story